 Aside from things like really listening and trying to understand the ones you already know, reading about men and what makes them tick is particularly helpful.

 6. Cultivate better non-sexual relationships with the men already in your life.

-7. Learn to speak up about what you want in a way that doesn’t firebomb the bridge.
+7. Learn to communicate in a way that doesn’t ruin your relationships.

 Lots of the time we are tripped up when we treat men like they are a member of an opposing team AND they should already know what we want.
-I don’t know anyone who is an accurate mind reader, male or female.
+I don’t know anyone who is an accurate mind reader.
 If you are unhappy, practice having rational discussions without blame or positioning yourself as a victim.
 Men (and your long suffering girlfriends) will thank you.